LordRusk/SAI/README.md

 ```
 Thats it, you are on your way to the laziest Arch install of your life.

+# NOTES\\ToDo
+  - LPI only supports EFI booting right now, when I get around to it I will add non EFI support, but right now I have halted any development other than small bug fixes.
+  - I am thinking of moving LPI completely to slmenu.
+Dialog is bloat, if it doesn't have to be tui, don't make it tui.
+And something as simple as LPI does not need to tui.

 # FAQ
 Q: Why is there two lpi.sh's? `lpi.sh // lpi2.sh `